dinde451/jarr.d1/Jarulfs_Guide.md

 specifically to Battle.net either due to other games or due to general enhancements or changes that are not specific for the game of Diablo.
 It would not be possible to keep this Guide updated due to such changes by other games.
-As such, the chapter about Battle.net (chapter 9), will in many cases be outdated.
+As such, the chapter about Battle.net (CHAPTER_LINK_battlenet), will in many cases be outdated.

 ### Hidden quests and characters in Hellfire